-One of our newest discoveries is located right behind the opera house.
+One of our favorite discoveries is located right behind the opera house.
 The aptly named Restaurant Opera with its 15 Gault Millau points is a gem of an eatery thanks to its talented chef and collegial staff.
 The philosophy of Chef David Krüger is to use forgotten parts of vegetables, ancient herbs, roots and meat from local producers.
 Together with his kitchen staff, Krüger collects the ingredients for his meals in central Switzerland's forests, meadows, mountains and lakes.

-Krüger's creations are fragile works of art featuring many tastes and flavors from our grand-parents generation.
+Krüger's creations are fragile works of art featuring many tastes and flavors from our grand-parents' generation.
 Or in the words of Chef David Krüger: "Our woods and fields produce many delicious tastes: ancient herbs and genuine products, which I receive directly from the producer or that I gather by myself."